johanngb/rep-template/docker/README.md

 # Files to set up the Docker image

-This directory contains the following files:
+This directory contains the Dockerfile used to create the image as well as two subdirectories:

+* Files in "build" are used to set up the docker image when it is being built.
+It includes:
+    * makefile -- Any commands to be run to set up the image can be placed in here.
+The default is a single command to render install.Rmd (see below).
+    * install.Rmd -- An R markdown file that can be used to help setup the image.
+This file can be used, for example, to install any necessary R packages.
+By default it installs the R packages in "required_R_packages" (see below).
+    * required_R_packages.txt -- a text file listing R packages that need to be installed.
+This file is read by install.Rmd, which installs the packages.
+* Files in "startup" are used to configure the docker container when it starts up.
     * startup.sh -- A script that will be run (as root) when the container starts.
-If the default is fine, this file can be safely deleted (it is also located at /dockerstartup/startup_default.sh).
-* shiny-server.conf -- This can be edited to change the directory used by the shiny server.
-The default is the home directory (/home/docker).
-If the default is fine, this file can be safely deleted (it is also located at /dockerstartup/shiny_server_default.conf).
+By default it starts the servers and prints a message to the console.
+If the default is fine, this file can be safely deleted (it is also located at /startup/startup_default.sh).
     * console_message.txt -- This is the message that is displayed when the container starts.
-If the default is fine, this file can be safely deleted (it is also located at /dockerstartup/console_message_default.txt).
+If the default is fine, this file can be safely deleted (it is also located at /startup/console_message_default.txt).
     * index.md -- A markdown file that is converted to html, and then used as the main web page.
-If the default is fine, this file can be safely deleted (it is also located at /dockerstartup/index_default.md).
+If the default is fine, this file can be safely deleted (it is also located at /startup/index_default.md).
-* Dockerfile -- The dockerfile used to build the image.
-* install.rmd -- An R markdown file that is to be run when creating the image.
-This file can be used, for example, to install any necessary R packages.